Columbus City Schools and Paper Partner to Provide Free 24/7 Tutoring for Secondary Students

 As the largest school district in Ohio, CCS recognizes that each student needs support in a different way and pace.
 The personalized, round-the-clock support from Paper’s tutors forms part of the district’s plan to accelerate learning, bridge equity gaps, and lend supplemental support both in and out of the classroom.

-Paper’s secure, virtual platform instantly connects students with professionals that offer personalized help in over 200 topics in English, French, Spanish, and Mandarin.
+Paper’s secure, virtual platform instantly connects students with professionals that offer personalized help across all content areas and grade levels in English, Spanish, French, and Mandarin.
 Students can access the platform on any device to get live homework help, study support, and writing feedback—at no cost to them.

 “The urgent need for increased learning time cannot be overstated.
 We’re proud to be partnering with Columbus City Schools this year to support students exactly when, where, and how they need it,” said Philip Cutler, CEO and co-founder, Paper.
 “Our team of tutors is committed to alleviating the immense strains on educators, parents, and guardians as they continue to mitigate disruptions in student learning.”

 Paper's model of high-dosage tutoring aligns with evidence-based criteria outlined by the national EdResearch for Recovery Project.
 Paper also engages educators in the tutoring process, with analytics, data, and full visibility on student sessions to inform instruction and assessment.

 By investing in intensive tutoring support for 24,000 students across the district, CCS is addressing the need for equitable, evidence-based solutions to recover and advance learning this school year and beyond.

 About Columbus City Schools